 STAY UP TO DATE WITH SCHOOL COMMUNICATIONS USING e2CAMPUS!

-Winter weather school delays/closings: Delays will be posted on local TV stations KDKA, WPXI and WTAE and will appear as Education Center at The Watson Institute.
+Winter weather school delays/closings: Closings will be posted on local TV station, KDKA, and will appear as Education Center at The Watson Institute.
 Start time in the event of a delay is 10:30 a.m.
+Watson will send out alerts for delays and closings through e2Campus.